matejsvajger/scffld/README.md

 - Write tests
 - Make a terminal help command
 - Implement webpack as an alternative option
+- Add React + JSX as an alternative to Pug
+- Bump ES6 to ES2016+ and rewrite gulp tasks to run them over npm scripts

 ### Why ?
 Because I couldn't find a tailormade generator and I needed something that suits my current workflow and helps me jump start a project.
 This template is heavily inspired by yeoman webapp and yeougurt generators.

+### Credits
+The demo image is from amazing [Unsplash](https://unsplash.com/).
+Thanks to [DLMousey](https://github.com/DLMousey) for helping out with the hardest part - naming.

 ## License